 The festival is held in the charming small town of Guca, just three hours away from Belgrade.
 The programs and performances will be held in various locations in the city center of Guca including the Museum of Trumpets, Memorial to the Trumpeter, and stages in the city center.

 Just head for the town center.
 You will see the area blocked off where the festival takes place.

 Best of all, the entire event is completely free to attend!

-The tiny town of Guca is peppered with several dozen bed and breakfasts, homestays, and hostels to choose from.
+The tiny town of Guca is peppered with several dozen bed and breakfasts, homestays, hostels and restaurants that rent out rooms to choose from.
 There are many affordable and mid-range options that won’t break the bank.
-Of course, you can also check out Rad’s map below for some excellent hotel deals and Airbnb’s.
+You can also stay in a house in the countryside.
+There are several well-equipped traditional houses nearby.

 When you’ve had your fill of trumpets, head back to Belgrade, a charming European capital known for its high culture and fun people.
 Book a splavovi for more partying aboard a boat on the Sava and Danube.
 Explore the palaces that were once home of Serbian royalty, and take in the magnificent beauty of the Belgrade Fortress.

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Guca Trumpet Festival 2020 using the map below!